Modules

 description: "Orders coming in through partner."

-calculation: "custom-value"
+type: "custom-value"

 time: "orders.created_at"